anaef/lua-linear/doc/Structural.md

 Returns the values of vector `x` or matrix `X` as a table.

-For a vector, the function returns an list of numbers.
+For a vector, the function returns a list of numbers.

-For a matrix, the functions returns an list of list of numbers.
+For a matrix, the function returns a list of lists of numbers.
 The nested lists of numbers are the major order vectors of the matrix.